apollographql/apollo-client/docs/source/caching/cache-interaction.md

 });
 ```

-The first argument is the id of the data you want to read from the cache.
-That id must be a value that was returned by the `dataIdFromObject` function you defined when initializing `ApolloClient`.
-So for example if you initialized `ApolloClient` like so:
+The first argument, `id`, is the [unique identifier](/caching/cache-configuration/#assigning-unique-identifiers)
+that was assigned to the object you want to read from the cache.
+This should match
+the value that your `dataIdFromObject` function assigned to the object when it was
+stored.

+For example, let's say you initialize `ApolloClient` like so:

 ```js
 const client = new ApolloClient({